5 steps to take herbal medicine safely

 blog post 5 steps for taking herbal medicine safely jennifer raye

 Herbal and natural medicine can be very helpful for so many concerns.
-Unfortunately, exaggerated media often plays up the potential harms of natural medicine, but herbal medicine has been used for millennia and is generally extremely safe.
-It’s actually one of the safest forms of medicine we’ve ever had and herbs are the number one type of medicine people still use around the globe today.
+Unfortunately, the media often exaggerates the potential harm of natural medicine, but herbal medicine has been used for millennia and is generally extremely safe.
+It’s actually one of the safest forms of medicine we’ve ever had, and herbs are the number one type of medicine people still use around the globe today.

-Our bodies and minds do best when we’re connecting to the natural world.
-When we’re eating real food, and getting outdoors our health really benefits.
+Our bodies and minds do best when we connect with the natural world.
+When we’re eating real food and getting outdoors, our health really benefits.

-Many common ailments and diseases are due to a kind of disconnection to nature and our natural rhythms.
-Plant based remedies and herbal medicine are one way we can re-connect to the natural world.
+Many common ailments and diseases stem from a disconnection from nature and our natural rhythms.
+Plant-based remedies and herbal medicine are one way we can reconnect to the natural world.

 Herbs work differently than pharmaceutical drugs

-Working with natural and herbal medicine is different than using allopathic or conventional western medicine.
+Working with natural and herbal medicine is different than using allopathic or conventional Western medicine.
 It requires us to look holistically at ourselves and the concern.
-Instead of trying to overcome the problem with drugs, we aim to support the bodies natural healing mechanisms.
+Instead of trying to overcome the problem with drugs, we aim to support the body’s natural healing mechanisms.

 For example, many herbs have a modulating effect.
-Instead of a drug increasing a certain hormone, the herb will act to balance the hormone – increasing it or decreasing it dependant on whats needed.
+Instead of a drug increasing a specific hormone, the herb will help balance the hormone, increasing or decreasing it as needed.

-In many cases, herbs encourage the body to start producing what is needed, or stop producing what is not needed.
+In many cases, herbs encourage the body to start producing what is needed or to stop producing what is not.
 This effect creates balance.

-Herbs are also often times much safer than allopathic medicine and many of them provide additional benefits above and beyond what you’re using them for.
+Herbs are also often much safer than allopathic medicine, and many of them provide additional benefits above and beyond what you’re using them for.

-First – remember natural remedies always work best when used in conjunction with a healthy lifestyle.
+First, remember that natural remedies always work best when used in conjunction with a healthy lifestyle.

 Listen to how the herbal remedy affects your body

 If you take a herbal remedy and don’t feel well, or something feels off, that’s your body speaking.
-If the negative effect is not too strong you could try taking it again and see if you produce the same result.
-If your stomach feels a little upset you could try taking it with food.
-But ultimately, some herbs just don’t work for certain people.
+If the adverse effect isn’t too strong, you could try taking it again and see if you get the same result.
+If your stomach feels a little upset, you could try taking it with food.
+But ultimately, some herbs don’t work for certain people.
 Listen to your body.

 Start with the safest most gentle herbs and lower doses.

-In many cases this will do the trick!
-As you move towards using stronger herbs or higher dosages the chances of side effects increases.
+In many cases, this will do the trick!
+As you move towards stronger herbs or higher dosages, the risk of side effects increases.

 You’ll also want to consider the severity of your condition.
-Some situations definitely require immediate medical attention and much quicker treatment than herbal medicine can provide.
-When in doubt check with your practitioner or a doctor to get appropriate medical advice.
+Some situations definitely require immediate medical attention and treatment much more rapid than herbal medicine can provide.
+When in doubt, check with your practitioner or a doctor to get appropriate medical advice.

 If you’re taking medication, always check with your health care provider, doctor, or pharmacist.

 It doesn’t have to be all or nothing.
-In many cases, people still take allopathic medicine in conjunction with herbal remedies.
+In many cases, people still take allopathic medicine alongside herbal remedies.

-But if you use pharmaceuticals be aware of herb drug interactions.
-There are actually not so many known interactions, but its best to err on the side of caution as there are endless combinations possible.
-Since allopathic medicine is so young, not nearly all of the combinations have been studied.
+But if you use pharmaceuticals, be aware of herb-drug interactions.
+There aren’t actually many known interactions, but it’s best to err on the side of caution, since there are endless combinations possible.
+Since allopathic medicine is so young, not all combinations have been studied.

 Be your own advocate

-When taking herbs make sure to do some research.
+When taking herbs, make sure to do some research.
 Find a few credible sources that you can rely on to learn more about actions and dosages.
 Read up on scientific research, but also rely on established herbalist resources.
-Oftentimes herbalists will understand how a herb is used with much more depth.
+Often, herbalists understand how a herb is used much more deeply.

 In any case, use a mix of sources to learn, and that will get you the information you need.

-I hope that gives you a few guidelines to use herbal medicine more safely and effectively.
-Let me know in the comments below if you enjoyed the video and what your favourite herbal ally is!
+I hope this gives you a few guidelines for using herbal medicine more safely and effectively.

 More To Explore